-Here, $\mathcal{K}$ is representing the optical Gaussian curvature and $dS$ represents optical surface.
-Werner extended this technique for stationary BHs using Kerr-Randers optical geometry [22].
-Recently, Gallo and Crisnejo [23] examined the bending light in the plasma medium.
-Since then the interest within the work of weak lensing is continuously increasing each day through the method of Gibbons and Werner via use of the GBT for BHs [24]-[64].
+where α is representing the bending angle, \mathcal{K} is representing the optical Gaussian curvature, dS represents optical surface and D∞ indicates the infinite domain of the space.
+Werner extended this technique for stationary BHs using Kerr-Randers optical geometry [23].
+Recently, Gallo and Crisnejo [24] examined the bending of light in the plasma medium by using GBT.
+A lot of work has been done through the method of Gibbons and Werner by using GBT [25]-[76].

 In 1974, Hawking proved that BHs are indeed grey because of the thermal radiation emitted by the BHs due to the relativistic quantum effects.
-These radiation are known as Hawking radiation named after British Physicist Stephen Hawking [65].
-In addition he anticipated that BH in the end can evaporate completely.
-As per Hawking's theory, BH isn't entirely "black" yet rather actually emits particles.
-These radiation, could loss the energy and mass of BH to make them escape.
-The emitted Hawking radiation are changed due the rotated continuum, while tending to structurally infinity.
-These discharged radiation are changed from at the geologically infinity radiation, the change can be indicated by greybody factor [66]-[74].
-The greybody factor can be calculated by using different methods such as WKB approximation and matching technique [75]-[85].
+These radiation are known as Hawking radiation named after British Physicist Stephen Hawking [77].
+In the background of quantum field theory the creation and annihilation of the particles is theoretically possible.
+When pair production occurs near the BH's horizon, one of the particles from the pair falls and the other particles exit from the BH's horizon, particles which exit, these are detected as Hawking radiation by outside observer.
+On the other hand, according to the GR, BH bends spacetime around itself.
+For the Hawking radiation, this spacetime acts as a gravitational potential.
+As a result, the Hawking radiation are passed through this potential.
+Some of the Hawking radiation reflected back to the BH and other Hawking radiation are transmitted out of the BH to spatial infinity.
+In this case, the transmission probability is known as the greybody factor [78]-[86].
+Higher the value of greybody factor expresses higher probability that Hawking radiation can reach infinity.
+Some find the greybody factor by using different methods such as WKB approximation and matching technique.
+In addition, a novel technique for calculating the greybody factor without using approximations has been created which demands the determination of the greybody factor bound [87]-[97].

-In this paper we are focus to examine the impact of the nonlinear electrodynamics (NLED) at the bending angle where we utilize the GBT in which the bending of light becomes a global impact [86].
-One of the most major issue from the beginning of the universe is singularity [87]-[92].
-In GR, the spacetime singularities boost a whole lot of problems [93]-[99].
+One of the most major issue from the beginning of the universe is singularity [98]-[103].
+In GR, the spacetime singularities boost a whole lot of problems [104]-[110].
+In order to eliminate the spacetime singularities occur at the centre of charged BHs different techniques such as nonlinear electrodynamics (NLED) and gravity modification etc have been introduced.
+Initially, to solve the point-like charge self-energy divergences, the theory of NLED was introduced by Born and later, with the help of Infield this theory was modified and become the Born and Infield theory [121].
+In recent years, NLED models have attracted a lot of attention with significant focus on their capacity to find regular BH solutions.
+In the context of GR paired with a particular NLED model, Bronnikov discovered a class of magnetically charged regular BHs [110].
+Kruglov proposed one greater version of NLED with two parameter, where the particular extent of magnetic field, the unitary rules and causality are satisfied [105].
+A lot of work has also been done on the consequences of NLED on GL [105]-[119].

-In classical general relativity, NLED has been proposed in order to eliminate spacetime singularities develop at the center of charged black holes [98]-[108].
-Born and Infeld (BI) [109] gave the remarkable idea to remove singularities at the origin of point like charged particles, as a consequence, NLED provided a bounded electric field at the center of point-like charges.
-While in contrast to the NLED, linear electrodynamics provided an unbounded electric field, this implies the divergences in self-energy of point-like charges.
-Kruglov proposed one greater version of NLED with two parameters beta and gamma, where the particular extent of magnetic field, the unitary rules and causality are satisfied [94].
-A lot of work has also been done on the consequences of NLED on GL [94]-[108].
-In this paper, we worked for another model of NLED proposed by Mazharimousavi and Halilsoy [86], i.e., the static spherically symmetric electric and magnetic BH solutions.
-We examine the astrophysical phenomenon of bending of light for electric and magnetic BH solutions and examine the effects of NLED on GL.
+In this paper, we work for another model of NLED proposed in [120], i.e., the static spherically symmetric electric and magnetic BH solutions.
+We examine the astrophysical phenomenon of bending of light for electric and magnetic BH solutions and examine the effects of NLED on GL and on the bonds of the greybody factor.